daniel-j-h/daniel-j-h.github.io-sources/content/post/distributed-search-nanomsg-bond.md

 In building a distributed search engine you hopefully learnt something about communication and serialization.
 Using nanomsg and its Survey pattern makes the communication part quite easy.
-Bond makes the serialization and deserialization part simply to implement.
+Bond makes the serialization and deserialization part simple to implement.

 The source is hosted on GitHub: https://github.com/daniel-j-h/DistributedSearch